-After liposuction surgery is performed, a certain amount of fluid is always left behind beneath the patient’s skin in the areas where the fat was removed.
+After liposuction in Mumbai is performed, a certain amount of fluid is always left behind beneath the patient’s skin in the areas where the fat was removed.
 This fluid consists of anesthetic solution that was left over from the procedure together with blood, which the body produces to help heal all of the wounds that were created under the skin.

 This fluid accumulation can greatly slow down the healing process by preventing fresh supplies of nutrients and oxygen from reaching the injured areas under the skin, and in some cases can cause cell death.